daeunkim725/daeunkim725/README.md

 <strong>What are you doing: </strong> Doing applied math + AGI research @ DLR

-<strong>Go to In-N-Out order: </strong> Double-Double Animal Protein style with fries (add a slice a cheese at home)
+<strong>Go-to In-N-Out order: </strong> Double-Double Animal Protein style with fries (add a slice a cheese at home)

 <!--
 **daeunkim725/daeunkim725** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.